Department of Theatre Arts

 Faculty

-Professors: Thomas Cascella (Assistant to the Chairperson), Daniel Ettinger, Jay Herzog, Morna McNulty (Elementary Education), Stephen Nunns, Susan Picinich, Julie Potter (Chairperson), Robyn Quick, Steven Satta (Graduate Program Director), David White, Peter Wray
+Professors: Tom Cascella, Daniel Ettinger, Jay Herzog, Stephen Nunns, Susan Picinich, Julie Potter (Chairperson), Robyn Quick, Steve Satta (Graduate Program Director), David White, Peter Wray

 Assistant Professors: Christopher Carcione, Ruben Del Valle, Danielle Drakes, Teresa Spencer